Eykthirnyr/Simple_Password_Auditor/README.md

 3. In the GUI window, select the input file (a tab-separated `.txt` file).
 4. The script will process the file and display the progress.
 5. Once completed, you can view the result file or the folder containing the result.

-### Example

-To generate your own test file, you can create a text file in the following format:

-After running the tool, you will receive an output file called `results.txt` containing the strength ratings for each password.

-### License

-This project is licensed under the terms of the AGPL v3.